-Whether you’re looking to fine-tune processes or start a production company, the smallest tweaks can make a world of difference in your post workflow so this guide will dive into:
+Whether you’re looking to fine-tune processes or start a production company, the smallest tweaks can make a world of difference in your post workflow.

 Media transfer may happen during the shoot for your team, but let’s start with storage and file organization.

 Simpler setups with multiple hard drives and a single data server can cost roughly $400.

 Larger teams, however, are more likely to have dozens of rack-mounted servers or large cloud storage plans.
 At any rate, having a backup just reduces your risk.